-I am an Assistant Professor in the Lyda Hill Department of Bioinformatics, a UT Southwestern Endowed Scholar in Medical Research, and a Scholar of the Cancer Prevention Institute of Texas (CPRIT).
+I am Michael L. Rosenberg Assistant Professor in the Lyda Hill Department of Bioinformatics, and a Scholar of the Cancer Prevention Institute of Texas (CPRIT).
 See also my Google Scholar Page, CV, GitHub, and Faculty Profile at the University of Texas Southwestern Medical Center.

 For my post-doctoral research (2013-2017) I joined the Center for Computational Biology at the Johns Hopkins University School of Medicine.
 I developed several software systems, most notably a new spliced aligner, HISAT.
 HISAT performs dramatically faster than competing methods, with equal or better alignment accuracy and low memory requirements.
 I am also a graduate of New England BioLabs’ annual two-week Molecular Biology Summer Workshop (2016), principally covering cloning, gene expression, Quantitative RT-PCR, RNA interference, CRISPR/Cas9, and DNA fingerprinting, and have since worked in the wet-lab of Prof. Taekjip Ha.